cs-cordero/pylint-enums/README.md

     ...
 ```

 But alas, this requires developer vigilance to remember to do.
-If you're maintaining 20+ enums across multiple files, it could be annoying to make sure that they and all future defined Enums are adequately typed.
+If you're maintaining many enums across multiple files, it could be annoying to make sure that they and all future defined Enums are adequately typed.

 This pylint plugin will raise errors when `value` is not typed and when the Enum is missing a `__str__` method.